AmanSawhney/images-meteor-project/README.md

 - Need a list of images to show => Created a static array of images and am using this [image](http://dummyimage.com/600x400) as a placeholder for now
 - Need to figure out how to produce one "image detail" for each image we have => Made an array with the map function that creates the image detail component
 - Need to figure out how to communicate important information from image list to image detail like the title => used the props function of passing in values
+- Images should not be hardcoded => Using imagur api images are pulled from the internet

 --------------------------------------------------------------------------------